-- A. Within an I-1 District, buildings or land may be used for the following, if granted a Conditional Use Permit: - 1.
-Any manufacturing, production, processing, cleaning, storage, servicing, repair and testing of materials, goods, or products similar to those listed in Section 9, Subdivision 2, which comply with the performance standards of this District. - 2.
+- A. Within an I-I District, buildings or land may be used for the following, if granted a Conditional Use Permit: - 1.
+Any manufacturing, production, processing, cleaning, storage, servicing, repair and testing of materials, goods, or products similar to those listed in permitted usage which comply with the performance standards of this District. - 2.
 Retail and service establishments consistent with a Planned Industrial District and providing goods and services which are primarily for the use of persons employed in this District.